 I will talk more about it later.
 I will give you a tip on how to work with easier if you are a total beginner in making flat ballet shoes.

 Shoemaking materials you need to make flat ballet shoes

 1. For the upper, you can use different leather types but I advise you to work with full-grain baby calfskin or sheepskin with a thickness of 0.9 -1.1 mm

 I already made a tutorial about different leather types for beginners in making shoes, so check this post out ‘’Leather Types that beginners in shoemaking should avoid’’

 We use this material to make shoe stiffeners.
 To know how to work with this material in shoemaking, check this post ‘’How to work with celastic material in shoemaking?’’.

 5. Leather for the shoe soles and heels.

-In my flat ballet course, I teach how to make shoe sole from veg tanned leather because it is one of the guiltiest materials.
-Also, you can make heels for your flat ballet shoes working with the same leather type.
+In my flat ballet course, I teach how to make shoe soles from veg-tanned leather because it is one of the guiltiest materials.
+Also, you can make heels for your flat ballet shoes by working with the same leather type.